Narsimmayemul/Airbnb/README.md

 *Description of Project.*

-The Masai school give our team to clone the website Mine Wine.
 Mine Wine is a popular Wine's company known for its minimalist and clean Wine's quality.
-They sell a variety of Wine's, and they have an online store where you can browse and purchase their products. we gave our best to clone this website.
+They sell a variety of Wine's, and they have an online store where you can browse and purchase their products. i gave my best to clone this website.